wimvanderbauwhede/RefactorF4Acc/TyTraCLTransformations/MemoryReduction/memory-reduction-TyTraCL-REMAINING-ISSUES.md

 I fixed the range for the global index iterator, to avoid out-of-bounds accesses.
 I also verified that 3-D Fortran code is properly converted to 1-D.
 TEST 16 fails.
 All other tests compile but there are many warnings on -Wunused-dummy-argument

+Currently stuck on some bug in the scalariser: it removes a non-map argument, see Analysis/ArgumentIODirs.pm line 767.
 ## 2021-05-21

 A simple stencil-map does not generate correct Fortran for the shell subroutine: we get